daattali/beautiful-jekyll/_posts/2024-04-03-Tryhackme-Agent-Sudo.md

    **What is steghide?**

-   It allows you yo hide data within various kinds of image and audio files without noticeable alterations to the file.
+   It allows you to hide data within various kinds of image and audio files without noticeable alterations to the file.
 This can be used to communicate in a completely invisible manner.
-So, when you dwonload files (including image and audio files), you should be careful and have to check if there is concealed files in it.
+So, when you dwonload files (including image and audio files), you should be careful and have to check if there is concealed executable codes or files.

    ![steg](/assets/img/tryhackme/agentSudo/Screenshot%202024-04-02%20at%2022.51.03.png)